illinoistech-itm/jhajek/itmt-430/readme-tutorial/Readme.md

 Open your private Repo using your IDE and now that we have worked with Markdown, I want you to go back, using the [Markdown cheatsheet reference](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet "Markdown cheatsheet") and add image links under each of the screenshot statements in the assignment above.

+### Final deliverable

-Once complete, add, commit, and push your tooling assignment Readme.md to your GitHub Repo
+Submit to Canvas the URL to your GitHub private repo, so I can clone and see all these elements.
+Once complete, add, commit, and push your tooling assignment Readme.md to your GitHub Repo.
+You will submit URL's to the work in the Private GitHub repo to Blackboard, but the work will stay in GitHub.